elsanussi-s-mneina/dvorak_virtual_keyboard_in_html_javascript/README.md

 Features:
 The application captures keyboard input.

 It supports the shift key, and space key.

-It does not support the tab key as input.
+It does support the tab key as input.

 The application provides an output area where the text the user types appears.

 The application provides an on-screen keyboard that can be pressed directly.

-Limitation: The application currently only supports one line of output.

 ## Developer Requirements
  - Web browser (with Javascript enabled)